sigma144/witness-randomizer/README.md

 The randomizer will keep track of the number of "puzzle skip" items you have been awarded.
 You can spend a puzzle skip to replace any puzzle panel in the game with a trivially solvable version.

-When standing in front of the panel to skip, press and hold the `T` button for one second to spend the skip.
+When standing in front of the panel to skip: Click the starting circle to draw on the panel, then press and hold the `T` button for one second to spend the skip.

 Depending on the panel, this will either replace the panel with a "SKIPPED" display with a single line to solve, or may remove all symbols from the panel allowing you to draw any valid line.